Skip Navigation

 Eric Reynolds

-Recovery Friendly Workplace Project Coordinator
+Recovery Friendly Workplace Program Director

 Eric started working in community outreach when he was 18, then spent the next 15 years in retail management.
 He came back to community outreach when his son was born and wants to make the world a better place for him to grow up in.